AndrasPozsgai/currencies-datavisualisation-test/README.md

       $python3 -m venv myenv

-# You able choise the Python intrepeter
+# You can choise the Python intrepeter

       $virtualenv -p /usr/bin/python2.7 venv       # for 2.x Python version